Homemade is everyone’s favorite. That’s until you have to craft a five-minute meal before the hungry crowd arrives.

 The garlic flavor is reminiscent of the typical pizza side; the garlic bread.

-Added to that, you’ve got the chicken, Alfredo sauce, and parsley that take these goodies to another level.
+Added to that, you’ve got the chicken, Alfredo sauce, and parsley that take these goodies to another level – a great way to season any chicken alfredo recipe.

 I was extremely impressed by how delicious this turned out to be when it barely took 15 minutes to prepare.